-What Does This Verse Mean for the History and Future of This World?
+What Does 'Nothing New Under the Sun' Mean for the History and Future of This World?

 Are things really ‘crazy’ now compared to years past?
 Of course not.
 Society is not getting worse; society is generally what it always has been.
 All of culture, and humanity in general, is striving against God due to our sinful nature, and that is manifest in our actions.
 We may hear about it more now than years ago, we may see political leaders taking official policy stances that are illogical, ungodly, and unsettling, but none of it is truly new.

 - Consider ancient Egypt, where God’s people were held in slavery.

 - Consider Sodom and Gomorrah, where God wiped out both cities as a consequence of their rejection of Him.

 - Consider Noah and the society that had grown so corrupt God sent the flood.

 - Consider the Garden of Eden, where sin first brought separation between God and humanity.

 - Finally, consider the cross; where the one person who never committed wrong, the one person who never spoke a lie, was sentenced to death for speaking truth that was hard to bear.